KathrynMorgan/mini-stack/README.md

 This set of guides & build tools is aimed at the Single Host Laptop/Desktop "Lab Server" Paradigm and can be expanded upon once the core fundamentals are understood. <br/>
 <br/>
 By following these guides you will be able to: <br/>
-  1. Demostrate the potential of modest hardware <br/>
+  1. Demostrate the significant potential of modest hardware <br/>
   2. Improve your understandng and fluency in fitting common commercial software components together <br/>
   3. Overcome barriers in consuming automation tools to improve your workflow beyond the burden of menial tasks <br/>